explosion/weasel/docs/cli.md

 ## :arrow_up: push

-> :warning: **Important note on Python 3.12**
->
-> As of `cloudpathlib` v0.15.1, Python 3.12 is not yet supported.
-For remote
-> storage, please use Python 3.11 or earlier.

 Upload all available files or directories listed as in the `outputs` section of commands to a remote storage.
 Outputs are archived and compressed prior to upload, and addressed in the remote storage using the output's relative path